Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Introduction

-In this work, we bridge these two complementary directions by introducing the \textbf{Neural Concept Verifier (NCV)}, a novel framework integrating concept-based representations into PVGs in the form of Merlin-Arthur Classifiers.
-NCV shifts the prover–verifier interaction from the image level to a structured, symbolic concept level, overcoming both the scalability limitations encountered by Merlin-Arthur Classifiers in high-dimensional settings and the expressivity constraints inherent to linear Concept Bottleneck Models.
-Through extensive evaluations on controlled synthetic benchmarks such as CLEVR-Hans, as well as large-scale real-world datasets including CIFAR-100 and ImageNet-1k, we demonstrate that NCV successfully scales PVGs to complex, high-dimensional classification tasks.
-Additionally, NCV enables verifiable, performant nonlinear classifiers on top of concept extractors, effectively narrowing the interpretability–accuracy gap present in standard, linear CBMs.
-Lastly, our framework improves robustness to shortcut learning, thereby enhancing the generalizability and trustworthiness of predictions, particularly crucial in high-stakes applications.
+In this work, we combine the best of both worlds by introducing the \textbf{Neural Concept Verifier (NCV)}, a novel framework integrating concept-based representations into PVGs in the form of Merlin-Arthur Classifiers.
+NCV shifts the prover–verifier interaction from the image level to a structured, symbolic concept level, overcoming both the scalability limitations encountered by Merlin-Arthur Classifiers in high-dimensional settings and the expressivity constraints inherent to linear CBMs.
+We demonstrate through extensive evaluations that NCV successfully scales PVGs to complex, high-dimensional classification tasks.
+At the same time, NCV enables verifiable, performant nonlinear classifiers on top of concept extractors, effectively narrowing the interpretability–accuracy gap in linear CBMs.
+Lastly, our framework improves robustness to shortcut learning, thereby enhancing the generalizability and trustworthiness of predictions, particularly in high-stakes applications.

-Our contributions can be summarised as: (i) We propose \textit{Neural Concept Verifier} (\method), a framework combining concept-based models with Prover–Verifier Games (PVGs). (ii) \method scales PVGs to high-dimensional image data by operating on compact concept encodings. (iii) It enables expressive yet interpretable classification via sparse, nonlinear reasoning over concepts. (iv) We validate \method on synthetic and real-world benchmarks, demonstrating strong accuracy and verifiability. (v) We highlight that \method improves generalization under spurious correlations, indicating increased robustness.
+Our summarized contributions are: (i) We propose \textit{Neural Concept Verifier} (\method), a framework combining concept-based models with Prover–Verifier Games (PVGs). (ii) \method scales PVGs to high-dimensional image data by operating on compact concept encodings. (iii) It enables expressive yet interpretable classification via sparse, nonlinear reasoning over concepts. (iv) We validate \method on synthetic and real-world benchmarks, demonstrating strong accuracy and verifiability. (v) We highlight that \method improves generalization under spurious correlations.
 The remainder of the paper is structured as follows.
-We begin with a review of related work, highlighting recent developments in the field.
-We then introduce our proposed \methodfull framework, and present its formal description.
-This is followed by a comprehensive experimental evaluation that investigates key aspects of the framework.
-Finally, we discuss our findings and conclude the paper.
+We begin with a review of related work, followed by an introduction and formal description of \method.
+We then provide a comprehensive evaluation and, finally, discuss our findings and conclude the paper.